We are living through a time of unprecedented global change — a time I call The Churning.

 Brexit, America First, Belt and Road, Gilets Jaunes, austerity, taxation, the rise of the political right (and left), immigration, migration, terrorism… Smartphones, drones, artificial intelligence, Internet of things, driverless vehicles, electric vehicles, solar power, Airbnb, Uber, Tesla, Amazon, high competition, low economic growth, stock market volatility, storms, floods, droughts, fires, earthquakes, new diseases (of plants, animals, and humans), climate change, Extinction Rebellion, and the ongoing degradation of the planetary life support system we call ‘the environment’…

-Ten years ago most of these issues were barely on our radars.
+Ten years ago these issues were barely on our radars.
 Now they are the new normal.
-And though there will be many items on this list you do not care about, there is probably at least one that is affecting you significantly.
+And though there are many items on this list you do not care about, there is probably at least one on it that is affecting you significantly.

 We have created a more connected and interdependent world.
-We can’t predict exactly what will happen when but we do know the world is becoming more complex and unpredictable rather than more stable.
+We can’t predict exactly what will happen, where or when, but we do know the world is becoming more complex and unpredictable — not more stable.

-This uncertainty and lack of control affects us all emotionally — especially those of us who, as leaders, are held responsible and accountable for delivering results.
-So, as well as the outer Churning of the physical world, we also experience the inner Churning of our emotional world.
+This uncertainty and lack of control affects us all emotionally, especially those of us who, as leaders, are held responsible and accountable for delivering results.
+So, as well as experiencing the outer Churning of the physical world, we also have the inner Churning of our emotional worlds.

 The people we work with — customers, suppliers, and colleagues — all have their pressures too.
-And when two pressured people meet it is no surprise if stressed communications sometimes lead to poor decisions, making a bad situation worse.
-In this way The Churning feeds on itself and grows.
+And when two pressured people meet it is no surprise if stressed communications lead to poor decisions and make a bad situation worse.
+In this way the Churning feeds on itself and grows.

-Is the rate of change in your life higher, lower, or about the same as it was five years ago?
-Two years ago?
-One year ago?
-Would it be useful to learn new tools and techniques for leading yourself and others through these times of change?
+Is the rate of change in your life higher, lower, or the same as it was five years ago?
+Two years?
+One year?

 Adapted from Inner Leadership: tools for building inspiration in times of change.